HerArtistry/herartistry.github.io/_drafts/2015-01-27-UseIOCContainersJudiciously.md

     components, however, are not dependencies, they are internal implementation details.

 ####Avoid Speculative Generality####
-For something to be abstracted as a dependency (not an internal component), it must be duplicated in at least two - or more - separate areas of the application.
+For something to be abstracted, it must be duplicated in at least two - or more - separate areas of the application.
 This way we have already proven that it will be reused.

-Premature generalization adds extra complexity without immediate, or guaranteed ROI, as Jason Gorman states on [this](http://codemanship.co.uk/parlezuml/blog/?postid=934) post about RAP:
+Premature generalization adds extra complexity without immediate, or guaranteed ROI and is one of the reasons why we end up with complicated and convoluted object graphs.
+Jason Gorman states in [this](http://codemanship.co.uk/parlezuml/blog/?postid=934) post about RAP:

 >Writing code on the basis that it may be applicable in multiple future scenarios is speculation, and speculative generality is considered a code smell.
 The danger is that when the future comes, the reusable generalisation we planned turns out to be not quite what is actually needed, or doesn't quite fit all the scenarios, or - more usually - that the future eventuality never comes up.